dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/work-with-data-grid.md

 01. Set the <xref:System.Windows.Forms.BindingSource.Position%2A> property of the `BindingSource` for your bound data to the record position to go to.
 The following example illustrates using the <xref:System.Windows.Forms.BindingSource.MoveNext%2A> method of the `BindingSource` to increment the `Position` property when the `nextButton` is clicked.
 The `BindingSource` is associated with the `Customers` table of a dataset `Northwind`.

     > [!NOTE]
     > Setting the <xref:System.Windows.Forms.BindingSource.Position%2A> property to a value beyond the first or last record does not result in an error, as the .NET will not allow you to set the position to a value outside the bounds of the list.
-If it is important in your application to know whether you have gone past the first or last record, include logic to test whether you will exceed the data element count.
+If it's important in your application to know whether you have gone past the first or last record, include logic to test whether you will exceed the data element count.

      :::code language="csharp" source="snippets/work-with-data-grid/csharp/form1.cs" id="increment_position_on_next_button_click":::
      :::code language="vb" source="snippets/work-with-data-grid/vb/form1.vb" id="increment_position_on_next_button_click":::